 • How many keywords does their page rank for?

 Basically, you’ll want to gauge if we’ll be able to outrank them.
-Then base our content around missing gaps in information (how can we provide more value) so this will give the writer a better understanding of the information to include to outrank your competitors.
+Then base our content around missing gaps in information (how can we provide more value) so this will give the content writer a better understanding of the information to include to outrank your competitors.
+Your content calendar should give you a general idea of the goal for each content piece

 The Goal of the Content

 Another thing that we want to include is the goal of the content.
-As I mentioned above, we want to write for our target audience and satisfy their search intent, but once we satisfy that intent, what’s our next goal?
+As I mentioned above, we want to write for our target audience and satisfy their search intent, but once we satisfy that intent, what’s our next marketing goal?
+Creating effective content for your audience all starts with business goals.

 • Download an Ebook?